Digão (footballer, born 1993)

-Rodrigo Longo Freitas (born 13 March 1993), commonly known as Digão, is a Brazilian footballer who most recently played as a right back for Adanaspor.
+Rodrigo Longo Freitas (born 13 March 1993), commonly known as Digão, is a Brazilian professional former footballer who played as a right-back.

-Club career
+Career

 Born in Rio de Janeiro, Digão joined Flamengo's youth setup in 2001, aged only eight.
 In 2011, after Rafael Galhardo's call-up to Brazil under-20s, he was promoted to the main squad by manager Vanderlei Luxemburgo and acted mainly as a backup to Léo Moura.

 Digão made his senior debut on 21 January 2012, in a 4–0 Campeonato Carioca home routing of Bonsucesso.
 On 18 June of the following year he renewed his contract, signing until the end of 2014.

 On 27 June 2014, after being rarely used, Digão was loaned to América-RN until the end of the year.
 He made no appearances for the side, and was subsequently released by his parent club when his loan expired.

 In October 2015 Digão moved to Volta Redonda.
 On 1 December of that year he joined Portuguesa.